rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 The answer depends largely on your experience as a Systems Administrator for Linux or Windows Server.
 Our Linux servers are full Linux distributions with root-level access.
-Our Windows servers give you Administrator access, and are built with nothing but the default applications on installation.
+Our Windows servers give you Administrator access and are built with nothing but the default applications on installation.
 Cloud Servers are designed for customers who want to start from scratch and tune a system for their own purposes.